jshook/metagener/metagener-core/docs/README.md

 Actually, this documentation is meant to describe what metagener should look like once it is ready for release.
 Much of what is described here does not exist yet.

+# STATUS

+If you are currently using metagener, the current stable version is on branch v011.
+I didn't expect so many to start using while it was still an experiment.
+If you need to have only stable merges, consider tracking the v011 branch.
+The main branch is expected to be volatile while I sort out some conceptual and implementation challenges.

 # Metagener

 Metagener is a meta-programming library and conceptual power tool for flexible and highly-concurrent statistical data generation.
 More specifically, it is a conceptual model for thinking about and composing data generator functions, a language for expressing them, and a runtime for accessing the results of these functions.